humayun2000444/fusionpbx/resources/templates/provision/grandstream/gxp2130/README.txt

 		 Comma seperated groups listed here will be on all phones, saving the need to add these groups to every user.

- - Grandstream and FusionPBX supports contact groups.
+ - Grandstream and CCL supports contact groups.
 To setup groups
 	1) Advanced=>Group Manager=> Add
 	2) Group NAME is prefixed with "contacts_".  eg. contacts_it contacts_finance contacts_purchasing
 	3) Group DESCRIPTION is what appears on the Phone's display.
 Best view is 1 word 10 characters max width.